Financial Literacy for Dads: 7 Reasons It’s Crucial for Every Family

 It’s not a mystery that most trouble families are facing almost always involves money.
 In fact, financial conflicts are one of the leading causes of divorce.
 Now, I’m not downplaying the complexities of this matter.
 But the usual culprit for this issue is the couple’s contrasting view about money.

-As you embark on studying financial education, you will discover that there are different budgeting strategies available today.
+As you embark on studying about money, you will discover that there are different budgeting strategies available today.
 There’s the 50/30/20, the zero-based budgeting, envelope system, and more.
-Find something that will work for your family.
+Find the one that will work for your family.
 But for me and my wife, we initially followed the zero-based budgeting and revised it along the way.
 It’s the system we used to pay off eight credit cards.

 Here’s a question: if you have enough money for a property or a luxury car, which one will you buy?
-If you answered property, generally you are a smart consumer.
+If you answered property, you are, in general, a smart consumer.
 Why?
 Because the property is an asset, while the car is a liability.
-Property values tend to stay the same or increase over time, whereas brand-new cars lose 15% to 20% of their value as soon as you drive them off the dealer’s lot.
+Property values tend to stay the same or increase over time, whereas brand-new cars lose 15% to 20% as soon as you drive them off the dealer’s lot.

-The same concept applies to watches.
-I prefer buying expensive luxury watches that retain or increase in value over time, rather than cheaper watches that don’t.
+The same concept applies to many things, like watches.
+Buying a more expensive luxury watch that holds or increases its value over time is smarter than purchasing a cheaper one that doesn’t.
 Assets are anything that has the potential to increase your cash flow, while liabilities are anything that decreases.
-Having the eye to differentiate between assets and liabilities is crucial to your financial health.
+Having the eye to differentiate between assets and liabilities is crucial to our financial health.

 Assets by RichDad.com